WMA Statement on Injury Control

 and by the 67th WMA General Assembly, Taipei, Taiwan, October 2016

-Injuries are the leading cause of death and disability in children and young adults, destroying the health, livelihoods and lives of millions of people each year.
-Causes of injury include, among others, acts of violence against oneself or others, traffic crashes, falls, poisonings, drowning, and burns.
+Injuries are the leading cause of death and disability in children and young adults, destroying the health, livelihoods and lives of millions of people each year, with increased risk of mental illness and suicide.
+Causes of injury include, among others, acts of violence against oneself or others, traffic crashes, falls, poisonings, drowning, burns as well as domestic and work-related accidents.
 Yet many injuries are preventable.
 Injury control should be recognized as a public health priority requiring coordination among health, transportation and social service agencies in each country.
 Physician participation and leadership through medicine, education and advocacy is necessary to ensure the success of such injury control programmes.

 EPIDEMIOLOGY